bob-collective/bob/docs/docs/drafts/vision.md

 ## Usable Decentralization

 Centralization is plaguing development on Bitcoin today.
-Due to Bitcoin's limited programmability, many applications building on Bitcoin, like the majority of Lightning wallets, are centralized as it allows for a better UX than their dencentralized counterparts.
+Due to Bitcoin's limited programmability, many applications building on Bitcoin, like the majority of Lightning wallets, are centralized as it allows for a better UX than their decentralized counterparts.

-Lack of decentalized appliocations with great UX is a major issue that can be resolved by (1) allowing more epxressive smart contracts and piggy-backing off of the developments made on Ethereum and other L1 chains, and (2) ensuring that the EVM rollups are still secured by Bitcoin.
+Lack of decentalized appliocations with great UX is a major issue that can be resolved by (1) allowing more expressive smart contracts and piggy-backing off of the developments made on Ethereum and other L1 chains, and (2) ensuring that the EVM rollups are still secured by Bitcoin.

 ### Adoption Through UX